parallelvirtualcluster/docs/docs/about-pvc.md

 title: "About PVC"
 ---

-This document outlines the basic ideas and inspiration behind PVC as well as some frequently asked questions.
+This document outlines the basic ideas and inspiration behind PVC as well as the core feature set, the underlying technology, and some frequently asked questions.

 [TOC]